Emergency Dentistry – Frisco, TX

 Get Out of Dental Pain Fast

 One moment your teeth may feel perfectly normal, and the next they could suddenly experience intense pain out of seemingly nowhere.
 Dental emergencies can occur when you least expect them, and you need to have a dentist you can turn to stop the pain and restore the health of your smile as soon as possible.
-Call Blue Star Smiles immediately if you have an urgent dental problem that calls for emergency dentistry in Frisco, TX.
+We understand how distressing it can be to have an emergency like this and do everything in our power to help make you comfortable as quickly as possible, including anesthesia when the situation calls for it.

-How We Treat Dental
+How We Treat Dental Emergencies

 There are four basic steps that need to be followed in order to treat a dental emergency.
-The specifics may vary with the situation, but generally speaking the process looks like this:
+The specifics may vary with the situation, but generally speaking, the process looks like this:

-Same-Day Appointment: There’s no time to lose when your mouth is suffering from severe pain or injury.
+• Same-Day Appointment: There’s no time to lose when your mouth is suffering from severe pain or injury.
 If you call us with a dental emergency, we will schedule a same-day appointment whenever possible.

-Review Findings: We’ll explain what we found and what treatments are suitable for this specific situation.
+• Review Findings: We’ll explain what we found and what treatments are suitable for this specific situation.
 The estimated price and length of each treatment will be provided before you commit to a plan.

-Get the Care You Need: Emergency care could involve fillings, crowns, root canal therapy, or any number of other treatments.
+• Get the Care You Need: Emergency care could involve fillings, crowns, root canal therapy, or any number of other treatments.
 We’ll work to address your problems as quickly as possible to protect your oral health.

 The Most Common Dental Emergencies